Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Conclusion

 While the current framework establishes a robust foundation, several clear avenues remain for future development.
 The most immediate priority is the systematic expansion of the bead dictionary.
 Although the present rules capture a broad range of carbon-, oxygen-, and nitrogen-containing chemistries, coverage of sulfur, phosphorus, halogens, and metal coordination environments remains incomplete.
-Targeted inclusion of fragments from rich, chemically diverse libraries will progressively reduce mapping failures and push coverage toward universality.
-A second direction concerns the refinement of bead parameters.
-The current tuning phase achieved strong agreement with experiment for molecules similar to the training set, but predictive accuracy diminished on independent benchmarks.
-Expanding the calibration dataset to include more diverse functional classes and validating against multiple observables beyond $log P$ and $\Delta G_{OW}$ will improve both transferability and robustness.
+Targeted inclusion of fragments from chemically diverse libraries will progressively reduce mapping failures and improve coverage across broader chemical space.
+A second direction concerns refinement of bonded and nonbonded parameter treatment.
+The present workflow performs deterministic bead assignment without iterative refinement against multiple thermodynamic targets.
+Systematic expansion of the benchmarking dataset, and incorporation of automated dihedral and virtual-site generation would improve transferability and structural fidelity.
+Validation against observables beyond $\log P$ and $\Delta G_{OW}$ may further strengthen robustness across chemically diverse systems.

-Finally, the integration of machine learning offers the most ambitious path forward.
-ML-assisted optimization could learn the relationship between bead assignments, their parameters, and deviations from experiment, enabling a fully automated tuning cycle.
-Beyond that, one can envision hybrid pipelines in which coarse-grained topologies serve as structured inputs to machine learning models capable of directly predicting physicochemical properties, thereby bypassing explicit molecular dynamics simulations.
-Such an approach would make it possible to screen libraries orders of magnitude larger than what is computationally feasible today, merging the interpretability of coarse-grained modeling with the efficiency of modern AI tools.

-Together, these directions highlight that the present framework should be viewed not as an endpoint but as the foundation of a broader research program.
-By addressing both algorithmic constraints and the intrinsic limits of Martini~3, and by embracing data-driven strategies for extension, this work opens the door to fully automated, scalable, and predictive coarse-grained modeling of chemical space.
+In conclusion, these results present the current implementation of Martin\_Mapper as a reproducible and scalable baseline for automated Martini~3 parametrization.
+Continued development will focus on expanding chemical coverage, incorporating higher-order bonded terms, and improving transferability through systematic validation, while maintaining the deterministic and high-throughput character of the workflow.